The role of counting quantifiers in laminar set systems: Introduction

-A transduction transforms relational structures over an input vocabulary $\Sigma_1$ into relation structures over an output vocabulary $\Sigma_2$ in such a way that each $\Sigma_2$-definable property can be ``translated'' back to a $\Sigma_1$-definable preimage. \begin{theorem}[{Backwards Translation Theorem~\cite[Theorem~1.40]{CE09}}] Let $\tau$ be a \MSO-transduction with input vocabulary $\Sigma_1$ and output vocabulary $\Sigma_2$.
+\begin{theorem}[{Backwards Translation Theorem~\cite[Theorem~1.40]{CE09}}] Let $\tau$ be a \MSO-transduction with input vocabulary $\Sigma_1$ and output vocabulary $\Sigma_2$.
 If $\phi_2$ is an \MSO-sentence over $\Sigma_2$, then there is a \MSO-sentence $\phi_1$ over $\Sigma_1$ so that, the sentence $\phi_1$ holds for precisely the structures $\mathbb{A}$ over $\Sigma_1$ for which $\tau(\mathbb{A})$ contains a structure satisfying $\phi_2$. \end{theorem} This is incredibly useful as it means derived structure can be used to define properties.
 Of particular significance is derived tree-structure, due to connections to tree-automata.
 Thatcher and Wright showed that a property of labelled rooted trees of bounded degree is \MSO-definable if and only if it is recognizable by a tree-automaton.
 So if we have a class of objects from which we can transduce a bounded tree description, from whence we can, in turn, transduce the original object, then \MSO-definability of the original object corresponds to recognizability with a tree-automaton.
-There are also generalizations of the Theorem of Thatcher and Wright which rely on the same principles of obtaining a tree-structured decomposition and then using backwards translation to simulate a run of the tree-automaton on the decomposition.
 Most prominently, for graphs of bounded treewidth, \MSO-definability is equivalent to tree-automaton recognizability, where the forwards implication is Courcelle's Theorem \cite{TMSOLOG1} and the backward direction was finally shown by Bojańczyk and Pilipczuk in 2016 \cite{BojanczykP16}.
 Using the powerful method of Simon's factorization \cite{DBLP:journals/tcs/Simon90}, results of Bojańczyk et al. \cite{BojanczykGP21} show that definability equal recognizability in graphs of bounded linear clique-width.
 This was recently generalized to show definability equal recognizability in classes of represented matroids~\cite{Boj23} and more generally representable matroids~\cite{CampbellGKKO25} over finite fields of bounded linear branch-width.
 In pursuit of understanding when definability equals recognizability, Courcelle studied how to transduce tree-structured decompositions such as modular decompositions and split decompositions \cite{TMSOLOF5,Courcelle99,Courcelle06,Courcelle13}.
 In this series of work, Courcelle uses order invariant \MSO, which allows the use of a global linear order of the vertices of the graph.
 This logic is strictly more expressive than \MSO with counting quantifiers, denoted \CMSO, which in turn is more expressive than \MSO \cite{GanzowR08}.
 These transductions were recently improved to avoid the use of linear order, but still relied on counting quantifiers for the key step~\cite{CampbellGKKK25}.
 This key step involves transducing a tree from a collection of sets and was independently described by Bojańczyk~\cite{Boj23}, also using counting quantifiers.
 It was asked as an open question in \cite{Boj23,CampbellGKKK25,CourcelleT12} whether this transduction can be obtained using just \MSO. \\